mryenagandula/mryenagandula/README.md

 - [Angular Material Table Checkboxes with Node JS API][angular-material-table-with-checkboxes]
 - [Angular Material Forms Adding Form Array in Forms][angular-material-forms-and-form-array]
 - [Angular Input and Output (Passing Data from parent to child and vice versa)][angular-input-and-output]
+- [Angular View Child with out using input and output (Passing Data from parent to child and vice versa)][angular-input-and-output-with-viewchild]
+- [Angular Ngrx Simple Example with Node Js API (Setting up angular app with NgRx)][angular-ngrx-simple-example]
+- [Angular Ngrx Example with Node Js API with out using input and output (Passing Data from parent to child and vice versa)][angular-ngrx-example]

 **Node JS**
 - [Node JS API][node-js-api]

+**Javs Script**

 **MY GITHUB REPOS**
 - [Spring Srikanth][SPRINGSRIKANTH]